 - DR: A single DR box isn’t enough in a game that invites characters to mix and match armor parts.
 We need one of those little stick-man diagrams with spaces to record DR by location.
 (Bonus: The diagram can also note each part’s TH mod as a reference.)

 - Parry: Likewise, a DFRPG character has multiple relevant Parry scores.
 I suppose the current sheet is fine here – put your most-used Parry score in the single box, with other Parry scores appearing in weapon stats – but I wouldn’t object to multiple boxes for Parry scores on the first page of the sheet.
 (Include one for normal unarmed Parry, and one for unarmed Parry vs weapon.)

-- DB: Supplement the Dodge box and each Parry box with a little extra box – shield-shaped? – for recording Dodge and Parry with DB added in.
+- DB: Supplement each Dodge, Parry, and Block box with a little extra box – shield-shaped? – in a corner, for recording these defenses with DB added in.
 That’s the stat a PC will almost always use in play.